MEC Lib Collections

-The Middle East Centre (MEC) library was established in 1958, with the mission of providing library resources on Modern Middle Eastern Studies for the students and scholars in the field.
+The Middle East Centre (MEC) Library was established in 1958 with a mission to provide library resources on Modern Middle Eastern Studies for students and scholars in the field.

-The collection remit focuses on Humanities and Social Sciences related topic, covering the period of the late 17th Century to the present day.
-The collection covers the geographical area of the "Near East", by which it is understood all Arab countries together with Israel, Turkey and Iran.
-The collection offers books and non- books materials in vernacular languages, i.e. Arabic, Persian, Turkish, as well as the European languages.
+The collection remit therefore focuses on Humanities and Social Sciences related topics, spanning the late 17th Century to the present day.
+The collection covers the geographical area of the Middle East and North Africa (MENA), ie all Arab countries together with Israel, Turkey and Iran.
+The collection offers books and non-book materials in vernacular languages, ie Arabic, Persian, Turkish, as well as European languages.

-1)-Lending collection: near to 40,000 volumes of books are stored and have been made accessible in two open stacks, housed in the MEC library, located in the Investcorp building.
+1. Lending collection: approximately 40,000 volumes of books are stored and have been made accessible in two open stacks, housed in the MEC Library, located in the Investcorp building.
 This collection is catalogued online, and can be searched on SOLO.

 The entire collection is catalogued online and can be searched on SOLO.
-The Rare Books can be identified on SOLO by their calssmark/Shelf mark suffix of (RB), and theses collection can be identified by calssmark/shelf markthe suffix of (Thes).
+Rare Books can be identified on SOLO by their classmark/shelfmark suffix of (RB).
+The theses collection can be identified by classmark/shelfmark suffix of (Thes).

-Please note: i)- Special collection is stored outhouse, therefore, a day in advance notice is required if you need to consult any item from this collection.
+i.
+Special collection is stored outhouse, so please give a day's notice if you need to consult any item from this collection.
 Requests can be placed via email at: firstname.lastname@example.org

-3)-Manuscripts : the library holds a samall collection of manuscripts, beaquethed to the library as part of the "Harold and Doreen Ingrams" library.
+3. Manuscripts : the Library holds a small collection of manuscripts, beaquethed to the Library as part of the "Harold and Doreen Ingrams" library.
 For further details please click HERE .

-6)-Microfilms: this collection comprises of copies of news papers, magazines, books, periodicals, and manuscripts, held in Universities and Archives elsewhere.
+6. Microfilms: this collection comprises copies of newspapers, magazines, books, periodicals, and manuscripts, held at universities and archives elsewhere.
 The microfilms are in both European and non-European langauges.
 For further details please click HERE .

-7)-DVDs: the collection comprises of documentary programs, feature movies from the region, as well as full run of digitised magazines and newspapers.
+7. DVDs: this collection comprises documentary programmes, feature films from the region, as well as full runs of digitised magazines and newspapers.
 For further details click HERE.